terrifricker/fullstack-phonebook-backend/README.md

 Exercises 3.7 and 3.8
 Add the middleware `morgan` for logging.
 It is added as a dependency with `npm install morgan`.
 Have morgan log using the tiny configuration.
 Then also log the data sent in http post requests.

+### Exercises 3.9 to 3.11 (Part 3b)

+Exercise 3.9
+Have the phonebook front end get data from the phonebook backend instead of using json-server.
+The main steps were:
+1. Adding cors middleware to the backend index.js file
+2. Updating the frontend personService baseUrl to match the backend endpoint

+Exercise 3.10 and 3.11
+Deploy the phonebook project to Render.
+The main steps were:
+1. Updating the PORT constant to read from Render's environmental variable `const PORT = process.env.PORT || 3001`
+2. Making the frontend personService baseUrl relative to backend folder
+3. Creating a production build of our front end
+4. Add a copy of our frontend production build folder to the backend folder
+5. Adding express.static middleware so our backend can deploy a static site
+6. Creating a new Web Service on Render with our backend github repository Deployed site is located at https://fullstack-phonebook-backend-t3m8.onrender.com/